DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-04-25-how-to-market-an-indie-game-with-no-budget.md

 <h2 class="post-h2">3.
 Develop a Content Strategy</h2>

-if you got this far, you should know **who** you’re talking to and **what** you’re talking about, allowing you to think about **how** to talk to them.
+If you got this far, you should know **who** you’re talking to and **what** you’re talking about, allowing you to think about **how** to talk to them.
 Generally, this process is very specific to your own situation and the place for you to get creative, but I can give a few pointers.

 Firstly, understand what you’re trying to achieve.
 Is it gaining awareness, gathering feedback, or increasing your Steam wishlists?
 Then, think of content that allows you to accomplish that.
 This, alongside a strong CTA, will allow you to guide your audience.